 - 1 To start Performance Toolkit for VM you need to log on to the PERFSVM user ID.
 The PERFSVM profile will run.
-It will access the required minidisks or SFS directories and start Performance Toolkit for VM. - 2 You need to uncomment out the monitor commands in the PERFSVM user ID's PROFILE EXEC in order to activate the monitor domain data you want to collect.
+It will access the required minidisks or SFS directories and start Performance Toolkit for VM. - 2 You need to remove the comments from the monitor commands in the PERFSVM user ID's PROFILE EXEC in order to activate the monitor domain data you want to collect.